danielgindi/node-memory-lock/README.md

 [![npm Version](https://badge.fury.io/js/memory-lock.png)](https://npmjs.org/package/memory-lock)

-A memory-base read-write lock for Node.js.
+A memory-based read-write lock for Node.js.

 **Note**: Contrary to other lockers available for Node.js, this one is memory-based, meaning that it will not work across separate processes.